Pathway to Diversion

 Our Diversion program seeks to house families within 7-14 days by utilizing social resources and providing families direct assistance to secure housing.
 Diverting families from the shelter system is a cost effective intervention that acts quickly, thus preventing the trauma and the negative health effects associated with homelessness.

-In our Pathway to Diversion, we work collaboratively with other providers to identify families who are experiencing homelessness or are imminently (i.e., within days) at risk of becoming homeless.
-With our Pathway to Diversion, we prevent families who are experiencing homelessness from going into the shelter system by:
+• In our Pathway to Diversion, we work collaboratively with other providers to identify families who are experiencing homelessness or are imminently (i.e., within days) at risk of becoming homeless.
+With our Pathway to Diversion, we prevent families who are experiencing homelessness from entering the shelter system by: